Keto Jalapeno Poppers are a healthy low carb snack perfect for spicy snack and creamy cheese lovers.

 You can also purchase Jalapeno Poppers at your local grocery store, cheddar and cream cheese options are the most common.
 You can deep fry or bake them at home as they are already breaded and pre-cooked.

 Jalapeno Poppers at restaurants are often served with salsa, sour cream and guacamole.
 Guests are encouraged to share a basket of Jalapeno Poppers as they’re a filling snack.
-They’re best paired with craft beer or dry cider.
+They’re best paired with craft beer or tequila cocktails.

 My family always loves ordering Jalapeno Poppers when we visit a sports bar or pub so I decided to develop a healthier recipe so we could enjoy them at home more regularly.